Leica S Typ 007 vs Olympus PEN-F

-Both the S Typ 007 and the PEN-F are recent models that are part of the current product line-up.
-The S Typ 007 replaced the earlier Leica S Typ 006, while the PEN-F does not have a direct predecessor.
+Both the S Typ 007 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The S Typ 007 was replaced by the Leica S3, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Leica S Typ 007 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (37.5 vs 20.2MP) with a 39% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.

 - Better video: Provides higher definition movie capture (4K/24p vs 1080/60p).